Mr-BlackPY-Me/GIG/README.md

 [5] datetime
 [6] random

-For More Information See file FAQ.pdf
+For More Information See FAQ.pdf

 author: Mr.BlackPY